GeoffAWaddington/CSI30Wiki/Message-Generators.md

 You would then define the syntax in the .mst file by using the following syntax
 ```
 Widget [Name Of Control]
      [Message GeneratorType] [Message Generator Address]
 WidgetEnd
 ```

-Example:
+..and you'd repeat that for each control

+Simple example:
 ```
 Widget Play
 	Press 90 5e 7f
 WidgetEnd
 ```

-If you plan on using a control for FX mapping in the future, you should also be aware of [[Ewidgets|FX-and-Instrument-Mapping#ewidget-or-eligible-widgets]].
+If you plan on using a control for FX mapping in the future (example: faders, encoders, buttons), you should also be aware of [[Ewidgets|FX-and-Instrument-Mapping#ewidget-or-eligible-widgets]].

 # Press
 Press is typically used for message generators that send a message when pressed, and optionally send another message when released.